Ratboř: Etymology

-The name is derived from the personal name Ratbor or Ratibor.
+The name Ratboř is derived from the personal name Ratbor or Ratibor.

 Geography

 Ratboř is located about 6 km southwest of Kolín and 45 km east of Prague.
 It lies in the Upper Sázava Hills.
 The highest point is at 375 m above sea level.
-The Polepka Stream flows through the municipality and supplies several fishponds there, together with its nameless tributary.
+The Polepka Stream, together with its nameless tributary, flows through the municipality and supplies several fishponds there.

 History

 The first written mention of Ratboř is from 1352, but there is also an uncertain mention from 1115.

 Martin Oderin was lord of Ratboř when it was attacked by Emperor Sigismund during his 1402 conquest of Kutná Hora.
 The village was thoroughly destroyed during the ensuing Battle of Ratboř.

 Transport

 The I/2 road (the section from Prague to Kutná Hora) runs along the southern municipal border.